How to identify profitable cross-border opportunities that other banks miss

 A guide for banks on understanding the size of their foreign customer base

-A major European bank recently analyzed their loan portfolio and found that foreign customers represented just 0.45% of applications.
+A major European bank we worked with recently analyzed their loan portfolio and found that foreign customers represented just 0.45% of applications.
 The conclusion seemed clear: foreign residents simply weren't interested in borrowing.
 Yet when the same bank examined their current account holders, they discovered that around 15% were foreign residents.

 This measurement paradox reveals a fundamental problem across European banking.
 Financial institutions are systematically underestimating a premium customer segment because their data collection methods create blind spots rather than accurate market pictures.